-- 30 Long-term digital data records of monthly median foF2 values for 190 stations are held by the - 31 UK Solar System Data Centre (www.ukssdc.ac.uk).
-This data centre incorporates all the - 32 holdings of the World Data Centre C2 for Solar Terrestrial Physics, set up as part of the data have either not been digitised or their monthly medians have not been calculated using
+Long-term digital data records of monthly median foF2 values for 190 stations are held by the UK Solar System Data Centre (UKSSDC; www.ukssdc.ac.uk).

+This data centre incorporates all the holdings of the World Data Centre C2 for Solar Terrestrial Physics, set up as part of the World Data Centre programme established during the IGY in 1957.
+While the UKSSDC holds additional records to those used in the current study, these data have either not been digitised or their monthly medians have not been calculated using URSI standards (Piggott and Rawer, 1961).
+As a result they are either not easily accessible or not directly comparable with the monthly medians used in the analysis of Scott et al. (2014).
+Such stations have, for the time being, not been included in the current analysis.